a-sit-plus/warden-supreme/README.md

 of the pillars supporting Warden Supreme.
 It now lives on as [Warden makoto](serverside/makoto) and continues to be published to Maven Central.

-> [!WARNING]
-> **Warden Supreme changed some defaults compared to previous WARDEN / WARDEN-roboto**
->
-> Most prominently, there is no Nougat hybrid attestation any more and trust anchor management was completely revamped.
-> Do check out the [full migration guide](https://a-sit-plus.github.io/warden-supreme/integration/migration/).
->
-> **Ignoring these changes can result in a total security failure if you do not ensure freshness by feeding random cryptographic nonces into attestation statement creation and properly checking them.**

 ## 0. About this Document

+This README provides only a brief overview.

+> [!TIP]
-This README provides only a brief overview. **Warden Supreme's [extensive documentation hub](https://a-sit-plus.github.io/warden-supreme) is a comprehensive one-stop shop covering all topics regarding key and app attestation.**
+> **Warden Supreme's [extensive documentation hub](https://a-sit-plus.github.io/warden-supreme) is a comprehensive one-stop shop covering all topics regarding key and app attestation.**
+> It is accompanied by an end-to-end [integration guide](https://a-sit-plus.github.io/warden-supreme/latest/integration/supreme).

 The documentation hub explains the basic concepts, how to apply them, and provides a detailed write-up on how Android and iOS implement them.